vlitzke/kitchenflies/DNAseq/10_PoolSNP/README.md

 # Step 10: Calling, Cleaning and Annotating SNP Variants

-## Call SNPs

-When sequencing samples, you will find places many places in the genome where your sample differs from the reference genome ("variants").
-Therefore, we will compare our sample sequences against the reference genome.
-For example:
+When sequencing samples, you will find many places in the genome where your sample differs from the reference genome ("variants").
+These could be alterations such as:

 | Type  | Example |
 | ----------- | ----------- |